yeikiu/waar/README.md

 ## Disclaimer ##

-This project is not affiliated with official whatsapp in any sense.
+This project is not affiliated with official WhatsApp in any sense.